tbrlpld/RememberMe/README.md

 TODO
 ----
+* Look up HTML tags/elements that suite the purpose of the elements best.
+Currently almost everything is divs.
+Try using things like header, nav, main, etc.
 * Create functions to build the DOM in the way that it is needed.
 HTML should not have more than body.
 * Add card animations for flipping the card, rejecting and accepting the pair and all cards matched (maybe a delay for congratulations necessary).
 * Make restart button be only text icon (remove border etc.).